 Light: Like all cacti, give these cacti lots of direct sunlight, especially during the summer.

 Water: During the growing period, the plants need frequent watering.
-Watering should be rather abundant so that the soil becomes completely soaked but let dry between watering.
-Keep relatively dry in winter or when night temperatures remain below 50 °F (10 °C).
+Watering should be relatively abundant so that the soil is completely soaked, but allow the soil to dry between waterings.
+Keep relatively dry in winter or when night temperatures remain below 50°F (10°C).

-Soil: Well-drained soil is best, and most Disocactus perform well in soil that contains some organic material.
+Soil: Well-drained soil is preferred, and most Disocactus perform well in soil with some organic matter.

 Propagation

-Disocactus can be started both by seeds and cuttings.
+Disocactus can be propagated from seeds and cuttings.

 Grower's Tips

 Disocactus should be grown in rich but still well-draining soil.
-They should be watered regularly and fertilized, which is essential for good growth and flowering.
-Disocactus dislike extreme heat and cold, so they are best green-housed during the depth of winter and heat of summer in hot, dry climates.
+They should be watered regularly and fertilized, both of which are essential for good growth and flowering.
+Disocactus dislikes extreme heat and cold, so they are best grown in a greenhouse during the depth of winter and the heat of summer in hot, dry climates.
 They also prefer partial shade to full sun and like a little extra humidity in the air.
 Flowering in spring and summer, the flower color varies from white, yellow, red, or purple, depending on the species.

 Links